docmartin87/MadnessFM/README.md

     * Clothes link – opens link in a new tab
     * Memorabilia link – opens link in a new tab

-8. Band page:
+8.	station page:
-    * Band page opens and looks as intended on desktop and mobile device
+    * station page opens and looks as intended on desktop and mobile device

 9. Contact page:
     * Contact page opens and looks as intended on desktop and mobile device